MicroFocus/octane-collection-tool/test-result-collection-tool/src/main/assemblies/readme.txt

                                    for the following fields : Testing_Tool_Type,
 								   Framework, Test_Level, Testing_Tool_Type
- -h,--help                         show this help -i,--internal                     supplied XML files are in the API
-                                   internal XML format
- -m,--milestone <ID>               assign milestone to test result -o,--output-file <FILE>           write output in the API internal XML format to file
+ -h,--help                         show this help -i,--internal                     supplied XML files are in the API internal format -m,--milestone <ID>               assign milestone to test result -o,--output-file <FILE>           write output in the API internal XML format to file
                                    instead of pushing it to the server